Consumer medicine information

 Do not use ANEXATE if:

-• you have had an allergic reaction to ANEXATE or any of the ingredients listed at the end of this leaflet
+• you are allergic to flumazenil, or any of the ingredients listed at the end of this leaflet.

 • you are taking a benzodiazepine for control of a potentially life-threatening condition